rajeshduggal/rajduggal.com/content/articles/free-web-accessibility-audit/index.md

 +++
-title = "How to Run a Quick, Simple, Free, Web Accessibility Test Audit" description = "You don't need to download or install any special software.
-Your Chrome browser already has a web accessibility auditing tool built-in.
-Ready for you to use!"
+title = "How to Run a Quick, Simple and Free, Web Accessibility Test Audit" description = "You don't need to download or install any special software.
+Your Chrome browser already has a web accessibility auditing tool built-in, ready for you to use!"
 ShowPostNavLinks = false
-author = ["Raj Duggal","Abi Vanniyasingam"]
-hideMeta = false
 [build]
     list = 'never'
 +++